-In this scenario, the Type II error contains a more severe consequence.
+In this scenario, the Type II error contains the more severe consequence.
 If a patient believes the drug works at least 75% of the time, this most likely will influence the patient's (and doctor's) choice about whether to use the drug as a treatment option.

-This page titled 9.3: Outcomes and the Type I and Type II Errors is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax.
+This page titled 9.2: Outcomes and the Type I and Type II Errors is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.